 It’s no secret that cell phone bills are out-of-this-world expensive.
 J.D.
-Power reports the average monthly bill will set you back $157.(1) After your monthly housing, grocery and utility costs, it might just be the next priciest item in your budget.
+Power reports the average monthly bill will set you back $157.(1) After your monthly housing, grocery and utility costs, it might just be the next priciest item in your entire budget.

 But are there actual ways you can lower your cell phone bill?

-Nowadays, we’re surrounded with a million different cellular providers and too many plans to count.
-It can be overwhelming when you try to decipher all the options just to lower the cost of your cell phone bill.
+We’re surrounded with a million different cellular providers and too many plans to count.
+It can be overwhelming when you try to decipher all the options just to save money on your cell phone bill.
 But guess what—it is possible!

 1. Use Wi-Fi When You Can

 3. Cut the Insurance

 If you feel like you truly “need” insurance for your cell phone, stop and ask yourself this question: Have I bought a phone I can’t actually afford?
 If you don’t have the cash on hand to replace your phone if something happens to it, your phone is too expensive for your budget.

 4. Sign Up for Automated Payments or Paperless Billing

 This probably won’t save you a huge amount of money.
 But if you could save $5 a month just for having your bill automatically deducted from your account or going paperless, why wouldn’t you?